 The seven-member Port Commission is the governing body of the Port of Houston Authority, and among its other responsibilities is responsible for Port Authority-wide policy making.
 This section includes these policies, other governance documents and instructions for making public information requests.

-The Port Authority is a public entity established as a navigation district under the Texas Constitution and various general and special laws of Texas.
-The laws governing the Port Authority are found primarily in Chapter 5007 of the Texas Special District Local Laws Code, the Texas Water Code and the Texas Local Government Code.
-Good governance, openness and public trust are important to the Port Authority, and it has established policies documenting its governance practices, its code of ethics and other standards and procedures.
+The Port of Houston Authority is a public entity established as a navigation district under the Texas Constitution and various general and special laws of Texas.
+The laws governing Port Houston are found primarily in Chapter 5007 of the Texas Special District Local Laws Code, the Texas Water Code and the Texas Local Government Code.
+Good governance, openness and public trust are important to Port Houston, and it has established policies documenting its governance practices, its code of ethics and other standards and procedures.

-There are local, state and federal governmental entities that are stakeholders in the Port Authority.
-The members of the Port Commission are appointed by four local jurisdictions; the State of Texas authorized the creation of the Port Authority as a navigation district and granted certain property to it; and the federal government partners with the Port Authority in some of its most important projects, including the maintenance of the Houston Ship Channel.
+There are local, state and federal governmental entities that are stakeholders in the Port of Houston Authority.
+The members of the Port Commission are appointed by four local jurisdictions; the State of Texas authorized the creation of the Port of Houston Authority as a navigation district and granted certain property to it; and the federal government partners with Port Houston in some of its most important projects, including the maintenance of the Houston Ship Channel.